 - any required medications (in the original containers) your child may need to take at bedtime or during the night

-Your child’s pediatric sleep study will be conducted onsite at Nemours Children’s Clinic, Orlando.
+Your child’s pediatric sleep study will be conducted onsite at Nemours Children’s Specialty Care, Orlando.
 Please arrive 15 minutes before your child’s scheduled appointment.
 Security will escort you to the Sleep Center on the 3rd floor of the Clinic.

 A registered sleep technologist will direct you and your child to a private room with linens in the bathroom.
 Typically, the sleep study is completed between 4 a.m. and 6 a.m., and a report will be compiled and sent to your child’s primary care provider and referring doctor.